fastoch/Linux/Ansible.md

 This `when` keyword is asking Ansible to check if a condition is true before running a task against a given host.

+---

 - Then we have **roles**.
 Roles are explained in this video: https://www.youtube.com/watch?v=tq9sCeQNVYc
   - A role allows you to categorize tasks and run those tasks only against machines that are part of that role
   - The base role is for any machine, it's the base configuration I want to apply on all my hosts
-  - if a machine is made a member of the workstation role, then it will get workstation tasks run on it
+  - if a machine is made a member of the workstation role, then it will get the workstation tasks run on it
-  - and the same logic applies to the mmembers of the server role
+  - and the same logic applies to the members of the server role

 Every computer will get the base role first, no matter what, and then will either get the workstation role or the server role.

+---

 **But how does Ansible know which role to apply?**
-- That has to do with another important file which must also be present at the root of the Git repo
+- That has to do with another important file which also has to be present at the root of the Git repo
 - Besides the `local.yml`, this other important file is `hosts`.
 This is an **inventory file**.
-- Normally, with ansible-pull, you don't have an inventory file, but you can still use one
+- Normally, with ansible-pull, you don't need an inventory file, but you can still use one

 Here's a sample from a typical inventory `hosts` file:
 ```